hurxxxx/openapi-nl-postgres/README.md

-# 🔍 PostgreSQL Natural Language Query Server
+# 🔍 PostgreSQL Natural Language Query API

-A FastAPI-based server that allows querying PostgreSQL databases using natural language through the vanna.ai library.
+A modern API service that transforms natural language into SQL queries for PostgreSQL databases, built with FastAPI and OpenAPI standards for maximum compatibility and integration.

 ## 🚀 Quickstart